MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 - **Usage**: Displays the number of active users of the app based on the selected platform and date range.

-## Update the Copilot for Sales add-in
+## Update the Copilot for Sales add-in and app

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/), select **Settings** &gt; **Integrated apps**.